Military Service by Men named Pipes

 • Keith Edwards Pipes - (Nov 8,1926 - ) Keith served in the Navy in the Pacific Theater during the war.
 He is a son of Loren Beryl Pipes and grandson of Albert Lawson Pipes of Sullivan Co.
 Missouri.

-• Truman B. Pipes - ( ca. 1919 - ) Truman served in the occupation force in Japan after the peace accord.
+• Truman Byron Pipes - (ca. 1919 - 2004) Truman served in the occupation force in Japan after the peace accord.
 He is a descendant of John Pipes Jr., Sylvanus and their children James and Sarah, Anderson, James P., and Alvin Pipes.
+He was born in Missouri but lived his life after the war in the Fresno area of California.
+I am working on his service record.

 • Charles Taft Pipes - (July 13, 1909 - April 6, 1979) Charles was employed at the Lincoln Bank and Trust Company in Louisville, Kentucky before entering the service in 1943.
 He fought in World War II and was 44 years of age when mustered in.
 Charles was in excellent health although older than most of his fellow comrades.
 His basic training was held in New Orleans with the port battalion.
 In May of 1944, he was shipped to the European theater of Operations in Company B of the 29th Signal Construction Battalion and there he hit the Beachhead on D plus six (June, 1944, 6 days after D-day).
 He received the EAME Theater Ribbon with 5 Bronze Stars per WD 00 #33/45, the Good Conduct Ribbon, and also the Victory Medal of World War II.
 His discharge papers indicate that he was inducted at Fort Benjamin Harrison near Indianapolis and that his tour of duty took him to Normandy, Northern France, Rhineland, Central Europe and the Ardennes.
 The War was over in Europe in 1945 and also in Japan in July of 1945 and he returned back to the States to his job as a Bank messenger.
 He held this job from 1945 until 1948.
 Charles than became employed in Louisville as a messenger at Stitzel Weller Distillery in 1948 until his retirement in June of 1974.
 Charles is a son of Peter Pipes and Nora Hayes of Boyle County, Kentucky.